 Rob Schwartz has been Professor of Law and Professor of Pediatrics at the University of New Mexico for over thirty years.
 During that period he has also taught law, medicine and bioethics in Australia, India, and several other law schools across the United States.
 He was Chair of the Task Force that resulted in New Mexico becoming the first state to adopt the Uniform Health Care Decisions Act, and he is the coauthor of one of the nation’s leading health law and bioethics texts.

 Betsy Van Dorn

-Betsy is a retired writer and founding editor of The Family Education Company, a Web-based parent education site.
-She also currently serves on the board of Fenway High School, a nationally recognized pilot school in Boston, and on the board of visitors at Discovering Justice, the James St. Clair Education Project at Boston’s Moakley Federal Courthouse, where she also volunteers as a docent.
-Betsy is the former board chair of Goddard House, New England’s oldest nonprofit organization for elders, and wrote the history Goddard House: 1849-1999.
-A graduate of Oberlin College and Boston University School of Education, she has worked for Houghton Mifflin Company, Harper and Row, Scott Foresman, Harcourt Brace Jovanovich and Pearson Education.
+Betsy Van Dorn is a retired writer and founding editor of The Family Education Company, a web-based parent education site.
+She currently serves on the board of Fenway High School, an internationally recognized pilot school in Boston and volunteers as a docent at Discovering Justice, the James St. Clair Education Project at Boston’s Moakley Federal Courthouse.
+A graduate of Oberlin College and Boston University School of Education, Betsy worked for Houghton Mifflin Company, Harper and Row, Scott Foresman, Harcourt Brace Jovanovich and Pearson Education.

 Thomas J. White